MiSTer-devel/Arcade-Joust2_MiSTer/Readme.md

 * Both revisions of Joust 2: Survival of the Fittest load and play fine.
 * Regular sound effects play fine.
 * 2 Player controls work.
-* Sometimes audio bugs out, not sure why yet.

 ## To-Do

 * No Speech synthesis or Music yet.
-Dar is working on it.
-* Video_i not implemented.
 * Pause not implemented.
 * HiScore saving not implemented yet.
-* MiSTer DIP system not implemented yet (DIPS are defined away as CPU behavior currently in the PIA)
+* MiSTer DIP system not implemented yet (DIPS are defined away as CPU behavior currently in the PIA due to them not being a standard DIP system)
 * Adjust video output for HDMI, it is up and to the right a line or two.

 ## ROM Files Instructions